ShaharBlitzer/Window/README.md

 ### Assumptions

-- File hashes provided are unique strings.
+- File hashes provided are unique strings (no two strings can be identical to each other).
-- The backend has access to an up-to-date list of malicious hashes.
+-  An error will not halt the application; instead, all errors will be logged in the `error.log` file.
-- The JSON file (`endpoints.json`) used for persistence is pre-initialized and accessible.
+- The response for `check-files` requests is a list containing the malicious files detected.
+- The state of an endpoint will be marked as `invalid` if the current time exceeds `nextCall + EXPIRED_TIME`

 ---

 ## Additional Notes

-### Dependencies

 #### Backend Requires:
 - Node.js